nomanaa/nomanaa.github.io/_posts/2025-09-03-post-threathuntingsource.md

 ---

-### Key Takeaway
+There is no “one-size-fits-all” data source in threat hunting.
+Effective hunting requires a deep understanding of your environment, the ability to interpret logs, and the context to relate them back to your organization’s unique needs.

-There’s no “one-size-fits-all” data source.
-Effective threat hunting comes from knowing your environment, understanding its logs, and interpreting them through the lens of networking fundamentals.
+The insights presented here are adapted from _Practical Threat Intelligence and Data-Driven Threat Hunting_, **Chapter 3: Where Does the Data Come From**, by Valentina Palacín.